grafana/scribe/README.md

 # scribe

-Scribe is a framework for writing flexible CI pipelines in Go that have consistent behavior when ran locally or in a CI server.
+Scribe is a framework for [dagger](github.com/dagger/dagger) for writing flexible CI pipelines in Go that have consistent behavior when ran locally or in a CI server.

+Write your pipeline once, run it locally and produce the config for your CI provider from the same code.

 ## Status